KraftifyFOSS/Hypergravel-Edge/README.md

     secret: <the same forwarding.secret>
 ```

-and `online-mode=false` in `server.properties`, with the backend firewalled so it
+Set `online-mode=false` in `server.properties`, with the backend firewalled so it
 is only reachable through the proxy.

 ## BungeeCord plugin channel

 Backends drive the proxy over `bungeecord:main` (and the legacy `BungeeCord`
 alias) using the standard `DataInputStream` framing, so Bukkit-side code written
 against BungeeCord or Velocity works unchanged.

-Register the outgoing channel in
-your plugin's `onEnable`, then:
+Register the outgoing channel in your plugin's `onEnable`, then:

 ```java
 ByteArrayDataOutput out = ByteStreams.newDataOutput();